Practice Area

 Fatal Motorcycle Accident Cases

 Sadly, many motorcycle accidents are fatal.
 When an injured motorcyclist dies, a wrongful death claim must be filed by the executor of the estate of the victim.
 As executor, you can seek damages for the beneficiaries of the estate.
 If your loved one was the sole provider for your family, you may be eligible for a lifetime of compensation.
 If you have lost someone in a motorcycle accident, the motorcycle collision attorneys at the Manchin Injury Law Group will work tirelessly for you and your family.
-Our West Virginia motorcycle crash attorneys want to ensure you and your family recover all the compensation that can help you rebuild your life.
+Our West Virginia motorcycle accident lawyers want to ensure you and your family recover all the compensation that can help you rebuild your life.

 Motorcycle riders face unique hazards while out on the road, including road defects and bad weather.
 They must also watch out for other drivers, who may be distracted or simply not notice a motorcyclist in their rearview mirrors or blind spot.
 Common crash risks include: